-You can find more information about this procedure, including optional steps that aren't included here, in Creating web sessions.
+For more information about this procedure, including optional steps that aren't included here, see Creating web sessions.

-- 1. Click Access and then go to Web Sessions > Web Sessions. - 2.
+- 1. Click Access and then go to Web Sessions > Web Sessions. - 1.
+In PingAccess, go to Access > Web Sessions, click the Expand icon to view more details about the web session associated with your API application, then click the Pencil icon. - 2.
 Click + Add Web Session. - 3.
 In the Name field, enter a unique name for the web session, up to 64 characters, including special characters and spaces. - 4.
 In the Cookie Type list, select Encrypted JWT. - 5.
 In the Audience field, enter the audience that the PingAccess token is applicable to, represented as a short, unique identifier between 1 and 32 characters.